1 hour 10 minutes

 Then I serve it with a variety of toppings like Vanilla Ice Cream, Whipped Cream, whipped topping, caramel sauce, and more!

 Like most cakes, this pumpkin crumble cake doesn’t need to be refrigerated.
 It can be stored covered at room temperature for a few days.
-However, it can be stored in the refrigerator if preferred, but I would recommend popping it in the microwave for 15 to 30 seconds to warm it up before enjoying.
+However, it can be stored in the refrigerator if preferred.
+I would recommend warming it up in the microwave for 15 to 30 seconds before enjoying.

 photo of a slice of pumpkin crunch cake on a white plate with pumpkins in the background.